Debt Validation: How to Make Debt Collectors Prove You Owe Money

-One of the most powerful tools you have under the federal Fair Debt Collection Practices Act (FDCPA) is requiring a debt collector to verify the amount and validity of the debt it's trying to collect.
+One of the most powerful tools you have under the federal Fair Debt Collection Practices Act (FDCPA) is debt validation.
+Debt validation requires the debt collector to verify the amount and validity of the debt it's trying to collect.
+The collector has to supply information confirming the legitimacy of the debt, such as the original creditor, an itemized account of charges, the total amount owed, and documentation of ownership.
+This process is sometimes called "disputing the debt."

 To validate the debt, you must act quickly once the debt collector contacts you.